kfrancis/ChargifyDirectSampleDotNet/README.md

 ==========================

 This is a small [MVC4](http://www.asp.net/mvc) app that demonstrates how to use [Chargify Direct](http://docs.chargify.com/chargify-direct-introduction) for
 Signups.
-It leverages the .NET platform to create the Direct secure form inputs and signature, verify the redirect response, and fetch the call response.
+It leverages the .NET [Chargify2](https://github.com/kfrancis/Chargify2) library to create the Direct secure form inputs and signature, verify the redirect response, and fetch the call response.

 Getting Started
 ---------------